EXCLUSIVE-Alibaba to resume Hong Kong listing plans as soon as November -sources

 Alibaba holds the record for the world's largest initial public offering with its $25 billion float in New York in 2014.

-At that time, the company had initially hoped to float in Hong Kong but the tech firm's management structure clashed with the city's listing rules.
-Hong Kong Exchanges & Clearing changed its listing rules last year, primarily with the aim of attracting Chinese tech groups.
+At that time, the company had initially hoped to float in Hong Kong, but the company's dual-class share structure clashed with the city's listing rules.
+Hong Kong Exchanges & Clearing changed its listing rules last year, primarily with the aim of attracting Chinese technology groups.

-Since going public in New York, the price of its shares have more than doubled, giving it a market capitalization of around $460 billion.
+Since going public in New York, Alibaba's shares have more than doubled in value, giving it a market capitalization of around $460 billion.

-Hong Kong topped the global charts in 2018 for funds raised through IPOs.
-But roiled by a five-month long political crisis, it is currently lagging both the New York Stock Exchange and Nasdaq with $18.5 billion raised as of mid-October, compared with $21.9 billion on the NYSE and $23.3 billion on Nasdaq, Refinitiv data showed.

-Nevertheless, IPO activity in the city has picked up, marked by AB InBev's Budweiser Brewing Company APAC Ltd 1876.HK, which raised about $5 billion in Hong Kong’s biggest and the world’s second-largest IPO so far this year.

 In August, Alibaba reported better-than-expected quarterly revenue and profit, aided by growth in its e-commerce and cloud computing businesses.